 Faculty Caregivers Support Group:

-If you are a faculty member currently caring for an aging parent, a spouse, or a child with special needs, you are welcome to come to this first meeting of the Caregivers Support Group for faculty.
-This first meeting is informational and to gather from you the kind of support you would find most helpful.
-Balancing teaching, research, and other responsibilities with the care of a loved one can be stressful and lonely.
+If you are a faculty member currently caring for an aging parent, a spouse, or a child with special needs, you are welcome to join the Caregivers Support Group for faculty.
 This group can offer the opportunity to connect with others, share information and struggles, and listen to how others deal with their situations.
-By attending this first meeting there is no commitment.
-Come to find out what the possibilities are for you.
 All faculty are welcome.
-Lunch is provided.

 Silent Directed Retreat: